-Water independence is a foundational swim skill and one that is woven into Old City Swim School’s program across all levels.
+Water independence is a foundational swim skill and one that is woven into Old City Swim School’s program across all levels, whether you’re a child or an adult.
 Water independence can be learned by anyone of any age or ability.

 Water independence is foremost a safety issue.
 When a swimmer feels confident and comfortable being independent of another person/object in the water, they are more likely to survive an incident that may occur when that person/object becomes disabled, momentarily distracted, or perhaps involved in an incident themselves.
 Water independent people do not see water as inherently dangerous.
 They are comfortable with the presence of water completely surrounding them and understand proper underwater breathing techniques (exhaling from the nose) as safe and necessary.